virtuozzo/cloudscripting-docs/docs/creating-templates/user-input-parameters.md

 - `errorHandlers` - object (array) to describe custom errors
 - `type` - type of a pop-up window, emerging upon the error occurrence.
 The available values are: *error*, *warning*, *info*.

-Thus, the example above sets all the actions with *4036* result to be displayed via *error* pop-up window with a custom error message text.

-The additional functionality is provided to display action errors using <a href="http://docs.cloudscripting.com/reference/actions" target="_blank">*return*</a> action.
+The additional functionality is provided to display action errors using return <a href="http://docs.cloudscripting.com/reference/actions" target="_blank">action</a>.

 ``` json
 {